dhcmrlchtdj/sync-op/doc/README.md

 ▸ **choose**<`T`\>(`...ops`): [`Op`](classes/Op.md)<`T`\>

-constructs the Op that represents the non-deterministic choice of the `ops`
+constructs `Op` that represents the non-deterministic choice of the `ops`

 #### Type parameters